 On this date in 1971 the Pittsburgh Pirates traded outfielder Matty Alou along with pitcher George Brunet to the Cardinals in exchange for outfielder Vic Davalillo and pitcher Nelson Briles.
 Alou was the big piece in the deal, he hit .327 over five seasons with the Pirates, winning a batting title in 1966 and leading the league in doubles and hits in 1969.
-His career was covered here.
 Alou hit .297 in 1970, the only year under .300 with the Pirates.
-Brunet was a 35 year old pitcher who had a 9-7 4.21 record in 36 games in 1970.
+Brunet was a 35-year-old pitcher who had a 9-7, 4.21 record in 36 games in 1970.
 The Pirates acquired him mid-season that year from the Senators.
-Briles was 27 and had a 61-54 3.42 record in six seasons with the Cardinals which included 19 wins in 1968.
-Davalillo was a 34 year old outfielder who hit .311 in limited AB’s with the Cardinals in 1970.
+Briles was 27 and had a 61-54, 3.42 record in six seasons with the Cardinals which included 19 wins in 1968.
+Davalillo was a 34-year-old outfielder who hit .311 in limited at-bats with the Cardinals in 1970.